|

 (give or take a hundred mm), whereas for herons and egrets at a

-distance of perhaps 10 or 15 feet, a much smaller focal length in the
+distance of perhaps 15 feet or so, a much smaller focal length in the

 50-200mm range may be more useful.